 Coronavirus: Woman tests positive for a second time in Japan

-Saudi Arabia bans foreign pilgrims from entering country in bid to halt spread of virus
+Iran’s vice president infected; Saudi Arabia bans foreign pilgrims from entering country

-Workers wearing protective gears arrive to spray disinfectant as a precaution against the new coronavirus in Seoul, South Korea.
-Photograph: Ahn Young-joon/AP Photo
+Disinfection professionals wearing protective gear prepare to disinfect against the coronavirus (COVID-19) on Thursday in Seoul, South Korea.
+Photograph: Chung Sung-Jun/Getty Images

 A woman working as a tour bus guide in Japan has tested positive for coronavirus for a second time, raising fears that the virus may remain dormant in those who contract it.